 - Interactive "build" sessions.
 With these types of workloads, the data scientist opens an interactive session, via bash, Jupyter notebook, remote PyCharm, or similar and accesses GPU resources directly .
 Build workloads typically do not maximize usage of the GPU.

-Follow a Walk-through for each using the links below
+Follow a Quickstart for each using the links below

 - Unattended training sessions